Sasha Velour: Early life and education

-Born in Berkeley, California, Velour was raised in New Haven, Connecticut until the age of nine when her family moved to Urbana, Illinois.
+Born in Berkeley, California, Velour was raised in New Haven, Connecticut, until the age of nine when her family moved to Urbana, Illinois.
 Velour is the only child of Mark Steinberg, a scholar of Russian history and professor in the Department of History at University of Illinois, Urbana-Champaign, and Jane Hedges, who served as editor at Yale University Press and managing editor of the Slavic Review.
 Velour is of Russian Jewish descent on her father's side, and identifies with her father's faith.
 Her grandmother emigrated from the Ukrainian Soviet Socialist Republic via Manchuria.

 Velour graduated from University Laboratory High School in Champaign-Urbana in 2004.
 After high school, she spent a year abroad with family and worked as a part-time security guard at the Russian State Hermitage Museum in St. Petersburg, Russia, and interned at the Staatsoper (State Opera) in Berlin, Germany.

-Velour obtained a BA from the Independent Program (with a focus on Modern Literatures) from Vassar College in 2009.
+Velour obtained an A.B. from the Independent Program (with a focus on Modern Literatures) from Vassar College in 2009.
 In 2010, she was a Fulbright Scholar in Moscow and completed a project that aimed to understand the role of different art forms in contemporary Russian society.
-She received an MFA in cartooning in 2013 from the Center for Cartoon Studies in White River Junction, Vermont.
+She received an M.F.A. in cartooning in 2013 from the Center for Cartoon Studies in White River Junction, Vermont.
 Prior to pursuing drag as a full-time career, Velour worked as a freelance graphic designer and illustrator, an English language tutor, and as head of production for the children's book publisher, Toon Books.